GitPS/Project3/README.md

 -------------------------------

 ````
-This following examples shows the output of `./scheduler tests/test7.txt -s 2`.
+This following example shows the output of `./scheduler tests/test7.txt -s 2`.
 This output can quickly be checked for accuracy since each CPU burst length is 5 and there are a total of 10 processes.
 ````
 shell$ ./scheduler -s 2 tests/test7.txt
 Scheduler    :  2 SJF